Wise packing is very important while trekking or hiking. Packing can either make or worsen your trekking experience.

 Planning trip to Nepal and need help?

-Quick drying towels are great as it great to start and end the day by washing your face and legs.
+Quick-drying towels are great as it is great to start and end the day by washing your face and legs.
 The wet wipes are great as you can use it when you don’t get to take bath as much as you want.

 Electricity is rare when you are close to nature.
 Carry a headlamp for easy commuting at night.